Shine (Frida album)

 Shine is the fourth studio album by Swedish singer Anni-Frid Lyngstad, and her second international solo album as Frida.
+Released on 17 September 1984, it marks her last studio album in the English language to date.
+Although it was never officially released in the United States, the album was made available in Canada by WEA.

-It was first released in September 1984 and has since been re-released several times, mainly in the digitally remastered form in 2005 with bonus tracks.
-Shine, alongside the accompanying promotional videos and clips, is included in Frida – 4xCD 1xDVD.
-This album has never been officially released in the United States, but was issued in Canada by WEA.
-This is Lyngstad's last solo English language studio album to date.
+The album has been re-released several times over the years, most notably in a digitally remastered version in 2005, which included bonus tracks.
+Shine, along with its accompanying promotional videos and clips, is also featured in the collection Frida – 4xCD 1xDVD.

+In terms of commercial success, Shine sold a total of 225,000 copies worldwide, with 65,000 of those sales occurring in Sweden.
+Despite its limited release, the album remains a significant part of Frida's solo discography.

-Recording history
+Recording

 After the success of Something's Going On, Phil Collins was to produce again for Frida's next album, but as Genesis formed part of his other commitments, producer Steve Lillywhite took over his role.

 Recording began on 1 February 1984, at the Studios de la Grande Armée, Paris, France.
 The producer was Steve Lillywhite, and at only 29 years of age, he was already known for his work with Peter Gabriel, the Rolling Stones and U2 amongst others.
-Lilywhite's then-wife Kirsty MacColl co-wrote three songs that made the album, as well as a fourth recorded at the sessions and used as a B-side.
+Lillywhite's then-wife Kirsty MacColl co-wrote three songs that made the album, as well as a fourth recorded at the sessions and used as a B-side.

 At the time of recording, both Something's Going On and Shine, Lyngstad wanted to distance herself from the "typical ABBA pop-sound" and try new directions.
 Lillywhite managed to give Lyngstad an even more modern and complex soundscape than Phil Collins had done on her previous album.
 In Frida – The DVD, when speaking about Shine and its failure to recreate the success of its predecessor, Lyngstad herself said "that maybe this album became a bit too modern for its time".